rjyeeun/LearnNow/README.md

 This is an online learning platform that connects students with educators from all around the world.
 This app provides various learning opportunities for everyone where educators can share and earn money from their educational contents and students can easily access courses through a user-friendly dashboard and purchase interested courses through a secure payment system.

+# Setup

+1. Clone the GitHub repository.
+2. Navigate to the root directory of the project in your terminal.
+3. Run bundle install to install the required Ruby gems.
+4. Run  <ins>rails db:migrate</ins> to set up the database.
+5. Run <ins>rails db:seed</ins> to populate the database with sample data.
+6. Run rails s to start the rails server.
+7. Open up a new terminal
+8. Navigate to the client folder
+9. Run npm install to install the required packages for the frontend.
+10. Run npm start to start the frontend server.

 # Backend

 ## Domain Model (ERD)